I need someone to advocate for me – Can NAMI help?

 - Family support and education

 If you do not qualify for coverage under Medicaid or Medicare, you may need to employ the services of a professional patient advocate.
 You may wish to consult the AdvoConnection Directory that lists independent, professional health/patient advocates and care managers that can help you navigate the health care system.
 Please note, the professionals listed in the Directory are fee-for-service.
+Additional resources can be found below:

 You may also wish to contact your local NAMI Affiliate to determine other options in your community for individual support/advocacy.